aliotako/Phase-1API/README.md

 # Phase-1API
-the saga of talking to a brick wall

 Game Search API project

+This project required:
+● All interactions handled asynchronously and use json communication format ● Must run on a single page
+● Use at least 3 distinct event listeners that enable interactivity ● Return a collection of at least 5 objects, with each having 3 attributes ● Implement at least 1 array iteration using array methods

+Project description:
+Showcase the latest trends in games as voted by peers.
+Results show which platforms you can use, star rating, release date and game cover art.

-Project description: Provide the ability for someone to search by genre for a game.
-This returns 10 options to choose from and then provides platforms available to play.
+*New!
+Also the ability for someone to search by genre.
+Complete feature yet to be fully functional.

-18/11 html+css framework done. layout designed in figma. search to be centred 19/11 search has dropdown feature. eventListener can be added here (keydown atm) 21/11 keeping styling seperate as api tests are not functioning 22/11 first successful api fetch. not able to use data though 23/11 needed ability to clear results container - added function 26/11 have needed to restart this. og repo was linked to something i forked and 1: had forgotten about because was only looking at it from my files not github and 2: explains why there were push issues.
+Project outcomes:
+Initial design was made in figma to examine different search app layouts.
+Naturally as the project progressed the interactive features changed.
+Challenges of working with APIs were frustrating, I had extended my skills by using one that required a key.
+The smug was real when the magic happened.

 Images:
-Website logo made by Kirill
+Website logo made by Kirill.
+Colour editing by moi

 Thanks to:
 Ali Aslan.
 Javascript Variable

 RAWG.
 Video Game database.
 Really appreciate the sharing of information and making it easy for the newbies Ü

 Sarah Okolo.
-Techniques for implementing search functions using javaScript.
+Techniques for implementing search functions using javaScript

 Daniel Puiatti and Prakash Shahi.
-Building a search engine that uses html, css and javaScript.
+Building a search engine that uses html, css and javaScript